Fhv75/Interactivity-GH-Profile-Getter/README.md

 A simple React web app where you can get a user's GitHub profile.

-I built this app with 3 objectives in mind:
+I built this app as a challenge presented by the Fullstack roadmap from roadmap.sh, while having 3 objectives in mind:

 - To polish my React and Chakra UI skills
 - To learn how to handle API requests and responses